 1. In order to completely remove Trojan:JS/Medfos.B, it is best to download and run the recommended tool.
 Please click the button below to begin download.

 2. After downloading, double-click on the file to install the application.
 If you are using Windows Vista or higher version, right-click on the file and select 'Run as administrator' from the list.

 3. When User Account Control prompts, please click Yes to proceed with the installation.

 4. Follow the prompts and install as 'default' only.
 There are no changes needed during the installation process.

-10. Choose Perform full scan on scanner's console to ensure that it thoroughly check the PC for any presence of Trojan:JS/Medfos.B and other forms of threats.
-Click the Scan button to start.
+9. Choose Threat Scan on scanner's console to ensure that it thoroughly check the PC for any presence of Trojan:JS/Medfos.B and other forms of threats.
+Click the Start Scan button to begin.

 Alternative Removal Procedure for Trojan:JS/Medfos.B